 After the binary search, we know for each leaf v if its root r_v is smaller or greater than t^ (if it is equal, we have already found the solution and the algorithm has stopped).
 We delete all leaves whose root is smaller than t^ from G'.
-For all other leaves v, we add the function $\overline{f_v}(t)$ to the label of its parent and delete it, too.
-Now the next phase of the algorithm starts with the vertices that have become leaves because of the deletion of the current leaves.
+For all other leaves v, we add the function $\bar{f}v(t)$ to the label of its parent and delete v, too.
+Now the next phase of the algorithm starts with the vertices that have become leaves because of the deletion of the current leaves (see [10] for a pseudo code.